AlgyJr/ios_guides/View-Controller-Lifecycle.md

 **viewWillAppear(_:)**

-- You override this method for tasks that need you need to repeat every time a view controller comes on screen.
+- You override this method for tasks that you need to repeat every time a view controller comes on screen.
 This method can be called multiple times for the same instance of a view controller.
 - Notifies the view controller that its view is about to be added to a view hierarchy
 - Application :
     - Usually you use this method to update the user interface with data that might have changed while the view controller was not on the screen.